exercism/python/exercises/concept/elyses-enchantments/.docs/introduction.md

 ['अ', 'भ', '्', 'य', 'ा', 'स']

 """
-The iteration default for dictionaries is over the keys.
-"""
-source_data = {"fish": "gold", "monkey": "brown"}
->>> multiple_elements_dict_1 = list(source_data)
-['fish', 'monkey']

-Because the constructor will only take _iterables_ (or nothing) as arguments, objects that are _not_ iterable will throw a type error.
+Because the `list` constructor will only take _iterables_ (or nothing) as arguments, objects that are _not_ iterable will throw a type error.
 Consequently, it is much easier to create a one-item list via the literal method.

 ```python